hweidner/check-mk-goodies/README.md

 The script job `dockerimages_cron` needs to be run by cron, e.g. every couple of hours.
 You can put it into the `/etc/cron.hourly` directory, or create a separate cron job for it.
-The latter has the advantage that the job itselves can be monitored with the `mk-job` utility:
+The latter has the advantage that the job itself can be monitored with the `mk-job` utility:

 	# file /etc/cron.d/dockerimages